component-search

 pcb new component --component-id <ID> --part-number <MPN> --manufacturer <MFR>

-This downloads the symbol, footprint, and STEP model, scans the datasheet, and generates a .zen file into components/<manufacturer>/<mpn>/.
+This downloads the symbol, footprint, and STEP model and generates a package into components/<manufacturer>/<mpn>/.
+Datasheet artifacts are placed under docs/ in the component directory.
+The .kicad_sym file is the source of truth for the primitive component interface; the generated .zen file starts as an auto-generated signature and may later grow into a richer reusable design in the same package.
 If the component already exists in the workspace, it skips and reports the existing path.

 1. Use the imported component via Module() with the local workspace path: